We have saved a total of for our clients since 2015

 Cookie Legislation

-PECR and UK GDPR each require that visitors to a website must provide prior consent to the use of cookies by a website to access information relating to the user’s device, or their use of the website.
+PECR read alongside UK GDPR requires that visitors to a website must provide prior consent to the use of non-essential cookies by a website to access information relating to the user’s device, or their use of the website.

 We refer to these two pieces of legislation collectively as the “Cookies Rules”.